dlongest/dlongest.github.io/_posts/2014-6-8-html-safe-validation-summary-in-mvc.md

 layout: post
 title: HTML-Safe Validation Summary in MVC
 tags: MVC
+description:  A slightly crude but effective HTML helper for writing HTML-marked-up error messages into an MVC view.
 ---
 My team at work is writing an MVC application for customer login and various related self-service tasks.
 This application replaces a legacy ASP.NET application that does a similar job, but we're switching vendors (so moving from an identity platform hosted on-premises to a different company's platform in the cloud).
 I last used MVC about 2 years back and I've been impressed with the improvements in MVC 5 over MVC 3 from back then, so much of it seems to just work in a way that I wrestled with a lot back then.
 Although it's certainly possible I've just come a long way in my understanding of the technology and it was never MVC's fault I used it wrong.